linux-system-roles/network/README.md

 - `network_allow_restart` - Certain configurations require the role to restart network services.
 For example, if a wireless connection is configured and NetworkManager-wifi is not installed, NetworkManager must be restarted prior to the connection being configured.
-Setting this to `no` will prevent the role from restarting network service.
+Setting this to `false` will prevent the role from restarting network service.
 - `network_state` - The network state settings can be configured in the managed host, and the format and the syntax of the configuration should be consistent